Head-Slapping and Thumb-Sucking Stop, While Fine and Gross Motor Skills Improve

 The third week we put it all together and completed the 5-step balance process: We focused on the integration of the TLR forwards and backwards.

 We started with the rhythmical movements [and completed the 5-Step Balance process from the Brain and Sensory Foundations course].
 After this session, his COTA completed the same sequence for the next two sessions.
-He began to complete his crab walks independently for 50 feet with out verbal cues, tactile cues, or physical assistance.
+He began to complete his crab walks independently for 50 feet without verbal cues, tactile cues, or physical assistance.
 His endurance was dramatically improved.
 He was able to complete the gross motor tasks much further meeting a lot of his short-term goals were met.
 He also was attending to his fine motor tasks with better attention and writing with better accuracy.

 At week 4, Joey was no longer head slapping.
 He was able to crab walk for 75 feet without any assistance, a goal we had been working on for over a year and we were only able to complete the crab scoot for 30 ft.
 Joey was demonstrating improvements with auditory processing in OT and SLP.
 He also stopped sucking on his thumb as a self-soothing behavior.
 Joey no longer tested positive for the TLR forwards or the TLR backwards.